Blizzard/s2protocol/README.md

 Note that s2protocol does not expose game balance information or provide any kind of high level analysis of replays; it's meant to be just the first tool in the chain for your data mining application.

-# Supported Base Builds
+# Supported Versions

-s2protocol supports StarCraft II replay files that were written with these game versions:
+s2protocol supports all StarCraft II replay files that were written with retail versions of the game.
+The current plan is to support all future publicly released versions, including public betas.
-* Base23260
-* Base24944

 # Tracker events